-The word collage comes from the French word ‘coller’ which means 'to glue'.
+The word collage comes from the French word ‘coller’ which means 'to glue.'
 A collage is made by gluing items onto a base.
 You can use a variety of flat items such as magazine pictures, fabric, photographs, and junk mail.
 The base used is usually paper or canvas.
-Collage is usually more of a two-dimensional art.
+Collage is usually more of a two-dimensional art form.
 Once you start adding more dimensional items to your collage, you are dabbling with sculpting.
-Art involves a lot of interpretation though, so what I call a sculpture another person might call a collage.
+Art involves a lot of interpretation, though, so what I call a sculpture, another person might call a collage.

 Pablo Picasso enjoyed doing collages, but you don't have to be a famous artist to enjoy this art.
 Collage can be as basic as cutting pictures you like out of a magazine and gluing them onto a piece of paper.
 You can use one type of medium, such as magazine pictures, or combine several together such as tissue paper, magazine pages, tin foil, or fabric.
 The process can be as simple or as complex as you want it to be.